jonge-democraten/website/docs/design.md

 <h3>Sidebar widgets</h3>
 SidebarWidget models are configurable elements of a Sidebar.
-They can be add to a Sidebar via a TabularInline in the admin.
+They can be added to a Sidebar via a TabularInline in the admin.

 <h3>Sidebar items</h3>
 A view representing a SidebarWidget.